-U.S. jobless claims rise to 719K as virus still forces layoffs
+US jobless claims rise to 719K as virus still forces layoffs

 Economists monitor weekly applications for unemployment aid for early signs of where the job market is headed.
 Applications generally reflect the rate of layoffs, which normally fall steadily as a job market strengthens.
 During the pandemic, though, the numbers have become less reliable as states have struggled with application backlogs and allegations of fraud have clouded the actual volume of job cuts.

-Still, measures of the overall economy show clear improvement from the collapse last spring, with the rising number of vaccinations encouraging people to return to airports, shopping centers, restaurants and bars.
+Even so, measures of the overall economy show clear improvement from the collapse last spring, with the rising number of vaccinations encouraging people to return to airports, shopping centers, restaurants and bars.
 The number of new confirmed COVID-19 cases has dropped from an average of about 250,000 a day in early January to below 70,000, though it has begun to rise again in recent days.

 Last month, consumer confidence reached a post-pandemic peak.
 And the $1,400 checks in President Joe Biden’s $1.9 trillion economic relief plan have sharply lifted consumer spending, according to Bank of America’s tracking of its debit and credit cards.
 Spending jumped 23% in the third week of March compared with pre-pandemic levels, the bank said.